Text copied to clipboard!

 Requirements

-• Fellowship in pediatric ophthalmology.
+- Fellowship training in pediatric ophthalmology

-• Board certification in ophthalmology.
+- Board certification or eligibility in ophthalmology

 Potential interview questions

-• What is your experience with pediatric eye surgeries?
+- Can you describe your experience with pediatric eye surgeries?